tastejs/PropertyCross/specification/README.md

 PropertyCross makes use of the Nestoria APIs for searching property listings.
 This specification details how these APIs should be used.

+All versions of the application shoudl be fixed to a portrait orientation.

 ##Contents

 * [Property Search Page](#property-search-page)